dxw/playbook/index.markdown

 #### Changes to your details

-Please tell us promptly if your name, address, telephone number, next of kin details or banking details change.
+Please tell us promptly if your name, address, telephone number, next of kin details or banking details change and keep those details up to date in Breathe.

 #### Pay Policy